1. How do I sign up for CYA Basketball?

 The CYA house basketball program is organized by grade not by age.
-In the Winter program, any child in grades 1-12 can sign up to play CYA Basketball, as long as they are not playing for their high school team (with the exception of girls playing on their school’s freshman team).
-No child below grade 1 will be allowed to play regardless of the circumstances.
+In the Spring program, any child in grades 4-12 can sign up to play CYA Basketball, including those who played in the Winter travel basketball program or for their HS team.
+No child below grade 4 will be allowed to play regardless of the circumstances.

 5. Are there any residency requirements to play CYA Basketball?

 There are no residency requirements for the CYA Spring program.
 CYA pays the extra charge that Fairfax County places on non-residents.